AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-view-work-info.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites

-* You must install the [!DNL Workfront for Adobe Photoshop] plugin before you can mark work items complete in Adobe Photoshop.

-   For instructions, see [Install [!DNL Workfront for Adobe Photoshop]](../../workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-install.md).
+{{cc-install-prereq}}

 ## View details and custom form data

-1. Click the **[!UICONTROL Menu]** icon in the top-right corner, then select **[!UICONTROL Work List]**.
+1. Click the **Menu** icon in the top-right corner, then select **Work List**.
 You can also use the menu to navigate to parent objects.

    ![](assets/go-back-to-work-list-350x314.png)